 Functions of the Liver

-The importance of this organ is immense.
 The liver is responsible for essential activities beyond digestion and filtering toxins.
 The functions it performs on a daily basis warrant regular health maintenance and care.

 The liver is the metabolic center of the body.
 Controlled by the central nervous system, the liver is responsible for the metabolization of macronutrients (fats, carbohydrates, and proteins).
 This metabolic process also produces free radicals that antioxidants scavenge to maintain the oxidative and antioxidative balance in the liver.
 Insulin and glucagon hormones are what drive the metabolic function of this organ.